Combe Sydenham: Campbell-Voullaire

-Group Captain E. G. Campbell-Voullaire, Royal Air Force, after a distinguished service during World War II in 1958 purchased Combe Sydenham from the Notley heiress.
-"It had been terribly run down, and he was putting it all together again".
+Group Captain E. G. Campbell-Voullaire, Royal Air Force, after a distinguished service during World War II, purchased Combe Sydenham from the Notley heiress in 1958.
+He noted that "it had been terribly run down, and he was putting it all together again".
 He employed as his farm manager the young John Edwards (b.1926), recently qualified in agriculture at Seale-Hayne College near Exeter, Devon.
 Edwards went on to farm for himself at Westermill Farm on Exmoor and to serve as a county councillor, an active member of the National Farmers Union, and as a member of the Exmoor National Park Committee since 1972.
 He stated of his time at Combe Sydenham:

 "And that really was an experience, being farm manager for somebody like Voullaire.
 He was an extraordinary man, but (we) have remained very good friends ever since because he's such a remarkable man.
 But incredible difficult.
 It was very interesting, and very interesting...coping with a rather difficult employer.
 But he thinks they both respected each other, and he found that interesting.
 He saw the job written up and applied.
 Campbell-Voullaire had a succession of farm managers and (Edwards and his wife) were easily the longest inhabitants.
 He was only just over a year there.
 As farm manager at Combe Sydenham he worked bloody hard.
 Running the farm.
 Peter Batchelor from Exford used to work for them.
 He was the shepherd.
 They had a cowman and a tractor driver and one other chap, so he had to organise them.
 And there was corn, cows, sheep, beef.
 The estate was about 500 acres he thinks, but Campbell-Voullaire was taking in more and more land and putting the estate back together again, putting a lot of money into it.
 And woodland.
 Which they didn't actually have anything to do with.
 Campbell-Voullaire wasn't really interested.
 Whereas Theed, who has now bought it, has done the opposite.
 No, there wasn't a working mill there in those days, though there is now of course because Theed has put that in order.
 It was just an ordinary Williton area farm.
 Good land, steep land but a good bit of ground.
 And they did quite a bit of reclamation, on the steep ground.
 They had Sid Sherring doing a lot of the steep work.
 It was a very good experience.
-Very interesting.
+Very interesting."